 You must treat your child the same way you would treat other employees.
 This means you must follow employment laws and file all required forms.

 When hiring your children, have them fill out Form W-4.
-Even though you probably know how many W-4 personal allowances your child can claim, having the form on file is necessary in case you ever need documentation.
+Having the form on file is necessary in case you ever need documentation.

 During the hiring process, you and your child should also fill out Form I-9.
 Employers use Form I-9 to verify the identity and work eligibility of the employee.
 You know your child’s identity and work eligibility, but all employees and employers are required to fill out this form.